Marco Gonzales, Mariners pitching get hammered in lopsided loss to Twins

 Facing yet another talented starting pitcher in the Twins’ Jose Berrios, the Mariners offense mustered two runs on five hits against the young right-hander, who walked three and struck out eight.

 Seattle gave Gonzales a 1-0 lead in the third inning when Ty France looped a single to center to score Luis Torrens.
+The Mariners looked like they might put together a big inning, loading the bases.
+But Jose Marmolejos’ hard line drive to right field was caught by Max Kepler.

-But the Twins answered with four runs in the bottom of the inning.
+The Twins answered with four runs in the bottom of the inning.
 Gonzales allowed back-to-back doubles to Jorge Polanco and Kyle Garlick for a run.
 With one out, Mitch Garver sat on a 2-2 changeup and hammered a three-run homer to center to make it 4-1.

 A rain delay after the top of the fourth inning didn’t do anything to help Gonzales.
 He worked a scoreless bottom of the fourth but only got one out in the fifth.
 Byron Buxton jumped on a misplaced cutter for a solo homer to start the inning.
-After a double allowed to Garver, Miguel Sano ended Gonzales outing with an RBI single to left.
+After a double allowed to Garver, Miguel Sano ended Gonzales’ outing with an RBI single to left.

+“You won’t see me work harder than I am right now,” he said.
+“The work and the process is not the issue.
+The results aren’t what I want them to be.
+But I’ve always been process focused and that’s not going to change now.”

 Reliever Drew Steckenrider immediately allowed a single that allowed an inherited runner to score to make it 7-1.

 The Twins continued to rack up hits and runs against the Mariners’ bullpen, scoring a run off Steckenrider and two off Ljay Newsome.